 Weston is a tiny town located in the state of Colorado.
 With a population of 53 people and just one neighborhood, Weston is the 248th largest community in Colorado.
-Weston has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Weston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Weston is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Weston is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Weston who work in food service (50.00%), office and administrative support (40.00%), and healthcare (10.00%).